-What Is a HOH?
-Why Does It Pay to Be a HOH?
+What Is a HOH, and Could It Pay to Be a HOH?

-Could You Be a HOH? / Do You Want to Be a HOH? / Are You a HOH?
+- Or, Do You Want to Be a HOH?

 Is a HOH someone who dates everyone but you?
 Something Santa Claus says three times?
 Is it a river named after a Native American tribe?
 How about an expression commonly used after "Heave"?